 "Could be worse," said Rattrap.
 "We're alive, aren't we?
 We're out here 'cause you were tryin' to do somethin' good.
 You couldn't have known the Preds were gonna show up and crash us.
 You've done everything possible to get us home - no thanks to the Preds that we're still here.
 And who knows?
 If you hadn't talked to the aliens, they mighta decided to just kill us instead.
 I ain't found much to recommend these bodies either but I'd rather be organic and complainin' than metal and slagged."

 "Most of us are alive," Optimus corrected, glancing up at a table covered in the scrap of the third wasteland pod.
-"I don't even know his name," he said.
+"I don't even know their name," he said.
 "The pod computer is too damaged to pull any information out of it.
-I want to recycle the pieces properly - it's the least I can do for him - but I don't dare in case the pieces hold some clue as to what the aliens did to us."
+I want to recycle the pieces properly - it's the least I can do for them - but I don't dare in case the pieces hold some clue as to what the aliens did to us."

 The largest piece of the dead Maximal was a hand and a bit of forearm - in metal, not flesh.
 "I'm pretty sure it's that whatever it is doesn't turn us organic until after the protoform's solidified," said Rattrap.
 "It's just that this one went boom before the process could start.
 Or finish.
 Whichever."